 Floor of this deeper chamber is uneven, with lots of blocks collapsed from the roof.
 Here comes very little natural light.
-Here among the enormous blocks of rock was found a crevice which brings the total depth of sinkhole to 478 m.
-The floor of sinkhole most certainly is further below.
+Here among the enormous blocks of rock was found a crevice which brings the total depth of the sinkhole to 478 m.
+The floor of the sinkhole most certainly is further below.

 Cave was researched by Mexican cavers in 1967 – 1968.

 Similar to Sótano de las Golondrinas here live thousands of white-collared swifts (Streptoprocne zonaris Shaw, 1796) in the holes of walls.
 Birds use this natural wonder as an opportunity to protect their nests.
 But this ends up with numerous predators waiting at the entrance of sinkhole – thus swifts have to fly possibly fast past the entrance.
 In evenings the birds gather in large swarms and then all simultaneously fall into it with whistling sound.

 In the morning, as their day starts, swifts ascend the giant cave – they fly in circles, gradually rising up to the entrance.
 This is very impressive sight luring many tourists to this sinkhole.

 Cave has been named aftter parrots who also live here.
 Parrot in Huasteca language is "guagua".

 North America is a very diverse continent that extends from the northernmost land of the world to the moist tropical wilderness of Darien Gap.
 The most amazing wonders of North America are prehistoric monuments of Mesoamerica, the geysers of Yellowstone and colonial architecture.